-With the exception of net income for the fiscal year ended June 30, 2015 resulting from our receipt of the \$25.0 million ILUVIEN FDA-approval milestone, we have predominantly incurred operating losses since inception, and at December 31, 2018 we had a total accumulated deficit of \$408.4 million.
-Other than the right to borrow up to an additional \$15 million on or before June 30, 2019 under the terms of the CRG Loan Agreement, we do not currently have any significant assured sources of additional financing.
-We have no history of direct commercialization of our products and there is no assurance that we will receive significant revenues from our sales of YUTIQ or DEXYCU to fund operations.
-As a result, the inherent uncertainty associated with achieving sufficient operating and financing cash flows raises substantial doubt about our ability to continue as a going concern for one year from the issuance of our financial statements included in this Transition Report on Form 10-K. We believe that our cash and cash equivalents of \$45.3 million at December 31, 2018, incremental financing cash flows of approximately \$26.4 million from the first, and potential second, borrowing under our CRG Loan Agreement and expected cash inflows under our existing collaboration agreements will enable us to fund our current and planned operations (including the U.S. commercial launches of YUTIQ and DEXYCU and payment of a \$15.0 million milestone due to the Icon security holders following the commercial launch of DEXYCU) through calendar year 2019.
-In order to extend our ability to fund our operations beyond then, management's plans include obtaining additional financing from the sale of equity securities through an underwritten public offering and/or the sale of Common Stock through our existing at-the-market (ATM) program or from other sources and/or, as applicable, reducing or deferring operating expenses.
+However, with the exception of net income for the fiscal year ended June 30, 2015 resulting from our receipt of the \$25.0 million ILUVIEN FDA-approval milestone, we have predominantly incurred operating losses since inception, and at December 31, 2019 we had a total accumulated deficit of \$465.3 million and working capital of \$30.2 million.
+We do not currently have any significant assured sources of additional financing.
+We have a limited history of direct commercialization of our products and there is no assurance that we will receive significant revenues from our sales of YUTIQ or DEXYCU to fund operations.
+In addition to our cash and cash equivalents of \$22.2 million at December 31, 2019, we received incremental financing cash flows of approximately \$20.3 million net proceeds from our February 2020 stock offering, excluding approximately \$300,0000 of additional unpaid share issue costs.
+As a result, the inherent uncertainty associated with achieving sufficient operating and financing cash flows continue to raise substantial doubt about our ability to continue as a going concern for one year from the issuance of our financial statements included in this Annual Report on Form 10-K.